 Elearning platform EdApp is equipped with flexible and adaptive learning tools that make it easy for training managers to shift to online training, even without any technical experience or expertise.
 For starters, it has a template-driven authoring tool, which has a user-friendly drag-and-drop function.
 If you’re short on time and don’t have many resources available on your end, you can also import and edit corporate compliance training courses from the content library for free.

-Yet another bonus feature, this online training platform is also built with an advanced analytics suite that can help you track the learning progress of your employees.
+Yet another bonus feature, this online training platform is also built with an advanced analytics suite and recordkeeping that can help you track the learning progress of your employees.
 You can monitor how many people have unlocked and completed their mandatory compliance training, as well as determine how often they are revisiting their courses.

 Adopt a microlearning strategy